Surging India Internet Stocks Trounce China Peers, Widening Gap

 An equal-weighted custom index of India’s five flagship Internet stocks including Paytm parent One 97 Communications Ltd. and Zomato Ltd. has risen more than 20% in 2023, bolstered by the firms’ focus on profitability and a buzzing economy.
 That compares with a lackluster performance among China’s tech behemoths, whose share prices are languishing below their January highs.

 India’s outperformance highlights a broader shift as global money managers look for opportunities outside China.
-While dwarfed in terms of market cap and revenue, Indian companies are luring investors given the the nation’s growth potential and favorable ties with the West.
-That’s as Chinese growth stocks lag a global tech boom amid geopolitical and regulatory risks.
+While dwarfed in terms of market capitalization and revenue, Indian companies are luring investors given the nation’s growth potential and favorable ties with the West.
+That’s as Chinese growth stocks trail a global tech boom amid geopolitical and regulatory risks.

 “Investors are turning to India as it remains one of the best consumption stories in Asia,” according to Rajat Agarwal, Asia equity strategist at Societe Generale SA.
-India is still an under-penetrated market for digital tech and “there is definitely a long runway of growth ahead,” Agarwal said.
+The country is still an under-penetrated market for digital tech and “there is definitely a long runway of growth ahead,” Agarwal said.

 India’s consumer tech stocks are recovering after a weak 2022 when the Federal Reserve’s tightening and global recession worries crushed the still nascent sector.
 Given the renewed focus on profitability, One 97 Communications has gained nearly 60% in 2023.
 Food delivery platform Zomato is up 26%.

 To be sure, the steep declines in Chinese stocks have made valuations attractive for some investors.
-Members of the Hang Seng Tech Index are trading at 21.4 times their forward earnings, below their three-year average of 29.2.
+Members of the Hang Seng Tech Index are trading at about 21 times their forward earnings, below their three-year average of 29.
 Hopes for a turnaround remain on bets that the government will deploy new stimulus, while a string of stronger-than-expected sales data is also positive.

 For India’s digital tech stocks, frothy valuations have been a concern since their debut.
 On Monday, Macquarie Group downgraded Paytm to neutral, citing regulatory and competition risks.